JulianTaub/ai_shirt_happens/README.md

 ShirtHub is a recommendation engine built on top of a Rails app used to track our instructor's tee-shirt collection.
 Proof-of-concept project to demonstrate the implementation of artificial intelligence principles.

+The different branches represent different jQuery styling for the splash page.

 ## Features

 - Stored user and shirt data using SQLite